Catch! Teenieping: Season 2 songs

-Popularity
+Reception

+Catch!
+Teenieping received mixed reviews from critics and audiences.
+Stephanie Morgan of Common Sense Media rated the show 2 out of 5 stars, applauding it as "light on meaningful content, focusing more on entertainment through slapstick humor and magical antics."
+She praised the animation and the scenarios, but the "lack of consequences following bad behavior might not sit well with parents looking for more educational content."
+In conclusion, "there are many better shows out there for young viewers."

 The series is considered "popular among preschoolers and elementary school pupils" in Korea.
 It is also said to be one of the Korean series that are "hugely popular shows in the Asian market with 35 billion views in China alone."
-In 2023 the first character-based indoor theme park, based on the series, was launched.
+In 2023, the first character-based indoor theme park, based on the series, was launched.

-Between March 28, 2025 and April 29, 2025, the series also appeared in a collaboration event with Cookie Run: OvenBreak, with Heartsping and Twinkleping appearing as playable characters obtainable for the duration of the event.
+Between 28 March and 29 April 2025, the series also appeared in a collaboration event with Cookie Run: OvenBreak, with Heartsping and Twinkleping appearing as playable characters obtainable for the duration of the event.